Papierkorb/bindgen/README.md

 * **Run before**: No specific dependency

 Clang doesn't expose default constructors methods for implicit default constructors.
 This processor finds these cases and adds an explicit constructor.
+Also, generates constructors for aggregate types.

 ## `DumpGraph`